core-wg/senml-spec/media-crypto-req/draft-ismail-avtcore-sec-media-req-00.md

 --- abstract

-This draft outlines the requirements for enabling media switches to form a multimeida multi-user conferences without needing to have the keys used to encrypt the media in the conference.
+This draft outlines the requirements for enabling media switches to form a multimedia multi-user conferences without needing to have the keys used to encrypt the media in the conference.

 --- middle